ldietz08/instock-frontend/README.md

 Natalia and I were responsible for building out the backend of this project with Node, Express and MySQL.

-This frontend was built in collaboration with:
+The frontend was built in collaboration with:

 Natalia (https://github.com/Awatanka) <br>
 Su (https://github.com/Su0112) <br>